 It’s vital that we measure the impact we have.
 It ensures we effectively assess not only the value of our support, but the difference it makes to people’s lives.
 More than just counting numbers, impact is the long-term contribution we can make to:

 - Reducing the need for further care and support in the future

-Our most recent impact report focusses on understanding how our services have had a positive effect on the lives of the children, young people and families we support.
+Our third impact report focuses on understanding how our services have had a positive effect on the lives of the children, young people and families we support.

 The second impact report we commissioned highlights how we use the Theory of Change to demonstrate how our activities contribute to outcomes which, in turn, help us achieve our final goal.

 Family Action Impact Report issue 2